Board of Trustees 2015-2016

 Adina is currently a partner at the healthcare advisory firm, ADVI, with offices in San Francisco and Washington DC.
 She holds an MBA and Masters in Public Health from UC Berkeley and an undergraduate degree from Columbia University.
 Adina has spent her career focused on the business and payment dynamics in the healthcare industry.
 Her area of expertise is on reimbursement and distribution of complex pharmaceuticals, medical devices and laboratory tests.
 Adina spent 5 years as an investment banker in both NY and San Francisco.
 She started an internet healthcare company that was eventually sold to CVS/Caremark.
 She spent 10 years with CVS/Caremark, a fortune 50 in the healthcare space, doing strategy, marketing and operations work in the specialty pharmacy area and has been doing strategic consulting for the past 4 years.
 Adina was a board member at the San Francisco Education Fund for three years.
 She has been an active member at her children's elementary school, a local San Francisco public school, serving as the co-president of the PTO for 2 years.
 Adina and her husband and two children live in San Francisco, and one of her children is currently attending Gateway Middle School.

-Sue is a residential real estate agent with Paragon Real Estate Group and head of their luxury division.
+Sue is a residential real estate agent with Paragon Real Estate Group.
 With a background in sales, teaching, and communication skills training, her career has included stretches at HBO, Turner Broadcasting, and San Francisco State University.
 Sue earned her BS in Economics from Villanova University and MBA from Fordham University.
-She also serves on the board of Little Brothers and Friend of the Elderly.
-She lives in San Francisco with her husband, Patrick Skovran, and son.
+She also serves on the board of Vision of Hope.
+She lives in San Francisco with her husband, Patrick Skovran, and two sons.

 Suzanne is one of Gateway's founders and a past board chair.
 She recently served for over a decade as the associate director of college counseling at the Urban School.
 She currently serves as a member of the advisory board for UC Berkeley's Graduate School of Education.
 Before returning to her native San Francisco, she worked as a lead teacher for special education programs at Evanston Township High School in Illinois and taught at Danby High School in Detroit.
 She has also served on the board of trustees at The Urban School and Marin Country Day School as well as the advisory boards of Aim High and the Parent Education Network.
 Suzanne and her husband, Will, have three children.

 Laura received her MBA from Stanford University and a BA in Economics and East Asian studies from Wesleyan University.
 Laura has a diverse business background with experience in corporate finance, private equity investing, and general business management and operations.
 Laura previously ran operations for a division of health clubs for 24 Hour Fitness and did general business consulting to start-ups in the health and wellness industries.
 During Laura’s tenure on the Gateway board she has chaired the finance and faculty affairs committees, and participated in the investment, audit, and development committees.
-Laura is also a trustee and co-chair of the board for San Francisco Day School.
-Laura and her husband, Greg, have four elementary aged children.
+Laura is also a trustee and prior Chair of the board for San Francisco Day School.
+Laura and her husband, Greg, have four children who are high school and elementary aged.

 Philip Susser is currently managing director and senior portfolio manager of the Sutter High Yield Fixed Income team at WellsCapital Management.
 Phil joined the Sutter High Yield Fixed Income team as a senior research analyst in 2001.
 Phil's investment experience began in 1995 by spending three years as a securities lawyer at Cahill Gordon and Shearman & Sterling representing underwriters and issuers of high yield debt.
 Later, Phil evaluated venture investment opportunities for MediaOne Ventures before joining Deutsche Bank as a research analyst.
 He received his BS in Economics from the University of Pennsylvania and his J.D. from the University of Michigan Law School.